pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 ---

 Bash is slow.
 Supporting a nested inheritance structure on top of bash makes it even slower.
-Without metadata caches processing ebuilds would be extraordinarily more painful than it already is[^1].
+Without metadata caches, processing ebuilds would be extraordinarily more painful than it already is[^1].
 Imagine the extra time it would take to source all the ebuilds required to run a command such as `emerge -e world` before dependency resolution can begin.
 Clearly the importance of